YinHK-gameDev/unity-learn/git/README.md

-## Version control for unity - Git
+## Version control for unity - Git / Github

 Once in the directory of your existing project proceed to execute the following commands below: